 Review the scores with the group and highlight the quadrants, rows, and intersections with the highest scores.
 Summarize from the list and have the group convert the most impactful concepts into a narrative action plan.

-One Person Example of Quantitative SWOT Analysis
+Example of Quantitative SWOT Analysis by One Person

 A fictitious software company employee looks at its strengths as experience, good people, creative ideas, and product integration.
 Its weaknesses lean towards newness to market and development time.
 Opportunities may be realized through integrated products, new market, and extensive market research data that is available.
 Threats develop from recession, other large competitors (eg, Microsoft), and hardware manufacturers.
 The one person may score as follows (scored from 1 to 9, with 9 indicating greatest impact):

 The scoring indicates the most important strengths are their product ideas and integration.
 Additionally, development time represents their most significant weakness.
 Integrated products and growth of computer capture the most favorable opportunities.

 Remember that strengths matter if they help take advantage of an opportunity or fend off a threat.
 Also, weaknesses matter if they prevent a group from taking an opportunity or making them vulnerable to threats.
 Opportunities require some strength for them to be leveraged and therefore, seized.
 Therefore, this matrix helps to highlight which strengths, weaknesses, opportunities, and threats require strategies, initiatives, or projects.

 Eleven Person Aggregate View of Quantitative SWOT Analysis